-The American College of Gastroenterology reports that an estimated 10 to 15 percent of American adults suffer from irritable bowel syndrome (IBS).
-However, only half of those will seek medical attention and receive a diagnosis (ACG, 2012).
-Proper diagnosis from a medical professional is important because it allows you to receive appropriate treatment and relief.
+An estimated 10-15 percent of American adults suffer from irritable bowel syndrome (IBS).
+However, only half of those people receive a diagnosis and seek medical attention.
+Proper diagnosis from a medical professional is important for getting proper treatment and relief.

-Your doctor will begin by compiling a complete medical history and performing a physical examination.
-They’ll take a full medical history to learn more about your health, such as:
+Your doctor will begin by compiling your complete medical history and performing a physical examination.
+To learn more about your health, they will ask you questions about:

 - possible stressors in your life

 - family history of the condition

-- medications that might be worsening your symptoms
+- medications that might make your symptoms worse

-It’s important to let your doctor know when the symptoms started and how frequently you experience them.
-This will help them identify patterns between behavior and discomfort.
+It’s important to tell your doctor when your symptoms started and how frequently you experience them.
+This will help identify patterns between your behavior and discomfort.

-Your doctor may order a variety of diagnostic tests if you’re experiencing severe or additional symptoms such as weight loss, anemia, and blood in the stool.
-Although these tests are not required for a diagnosis of IBS, they can rule out other, potentially serious conditions.
+Your doctor may order a variety of diagnostic tests if you’re experiencing severe or additional symptoms such as weight loss, anemia, and blood in your stool.
+Although these tests are not required for a diagnosis of IBS, they can rule out other potentially serious conditions.

-A blood test can help rule out the possibility of celiac disease, a wheat allergy that produces symptoms similar to IBS, such as cramping and intestinal distress.
+A blood test can help rule out the possibility of celiac disease.
+This a wheat allergy that produces symptoms similar to IBS such as cramping and intestinal distress.